hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ### 12.2 Inserting a Row Using Recovering Identity Keys

 Nowadays the most commoon auto-generation logic in use are IDENTITY keys.
-This feature indicates that a primary key -- and also for non primary keys as well in some databases -- can be auto-generated by the database engine itself when a row is inserted.
+This feature indicates that a primary key &mdash; and also for non primary keys as well in some databases &mdash; can be auto-generated by the database engine itself when a row is inserted.

 There are two variations of auto-generated identity columns: